Revolution Blues – Vampire Blues –

-Castro was a flawed man, but he saved lives in Cuba, Africa and across the planet.
-He rescued Cuba from the Batista dictatorship and provided free health care and the highest literacy rates on the planet.
+Castro was a flawed man, but he saved lives in Cuba, Africa and around the globe.
+Fidel rescued Cuba from the Batista dictatorship and provided free health care and the highest literacy rates on the planet.

 Some facts you may not know…

 According to a study conducted by the U.S. Department of Education and the National Institute of Literacy, 32 million adults in the U.S. can’t read.
 That’s 14 percent of the population.
 21 percent of adults in the U.S. read below a 5th grade level, and 19 percent of high school graduates can’t read.

 Cuba has the highest literacy rate on the planet: 99.8%

 His place in history is assured.

 “Fidel, as he is known to all in Cuba and worldwide, is recognized as the principal leader of the Cuban Revolution, for his relentless struggle in overthrowing the dictatorship of Fulgencio Batista on January 1, 1959.”

 Despite all their propaganda, U.S. imperialists know that it is not Fidel Castro alone who made and sustained the Cuban revolution.
 The Cuban people as a whole worked and struggled to defend their socialist revolution and their liberation.

 Fidel’s unique capacity as an audacious military and political

 leader earned him the rightful title of “Comandante en Jefe,”